 Video of HTTP2 Protocol and SSL security

-Here is the quick video to watch about enabling the HTTP2 protocol and also tightening the SSL certificate security.
+Here is a quick video about enabling the HTTP2 protocol and tightening the SSL certificate security.

 What’s next in the #CloudServer series?

-Now that we have improved the security of the web server using a firewall and SSL connection.
-Let’s move on to optimizing the server to improve the speed and connection by using Nginx caching rules for browser cache and Gzip compression.
+Now that we have improved the web server’s security using a firewall and SSL connection.
+Let’s optimize the server to improve the speed and connection by using Nginx caching rules for browser cache and Gzip compression.

-This will help to save the static files in the client’s browser and also serve the compressed file when requested.
+It will help save the static files in the client’s browser and serve the compressed file when requested.